trcm/gb-rs/README.md

 # Gb-rs

+# This repo is dead.

+In the process of writing this emulator I learned a lot about writing Rust and structuring larger Rust projects.
+After some time of I've decided to cease any work on this at this time.
+I do plan on starting a new rust emulator project targeting another CPU to learn from the mistakes I made with this project.

+# Original Readme

 Gb-rs is my attempt at writing a gameboy emulator in Rust.

 I'd like to give credit to [ mehcode ]( https://github.com/mehcode ) for his